jmtc7/Autonomous_Driving_nanodegree_notes/part1-CV-DL-and-sensor-fusion/module04-behavior-cloning/CarND-Behavioral-Cloning-P3/README.md

 The outcome of this project was an end-to-end CNN capable of driving smoothly and at maximum speed without causing any dangerous situations, as prooved in the following YouTube demo:

+[![Demo video](https://img.youtube.com/vi/UwDVvA04Cvg/0.jpg)](https://www.youtube.com/watch?v=UwDVvA04Cvg)

 This work will be followed by a brief documentation/overview contained in this file.
 This project is a completed version of the sample project template provided by the Self-Driving Car Engineer Udemy's nanodegree.
 The un-completed original version is [this repository](https://github.com/udacity/CarND-Advanced-Lane-Lines).

-A demo video of the performance of this approach is available in YouTube:
-[![Demo video](https://img.youtube.com/vi/UwDVvA04Cvg/0.jpg)](https://www.youtube.com/watch?v=UwDVvA04Cvg)

 [//]: # (Image References)